mainframed/xmi/README.md

 - If the file you are loading is an XMI file (XMIT/TSO Transmission) use `XMI.parse_xmi()` this will generate a XMIT dict (`XMI.xmit`) which contains the contents of the XMI file
 - Next `XMI.get_xmi_files()`/`XMI.get_tape_files()` will collect filenames and files (members) from the XMIT/Tape and populate `XMI.xmit`/`XMI.tape` with the files/members of the datasets and stores the information in `XMI.xmit`/`XMI.tape`
 - Finally now you can print/dump the contents
-   - XMI.print_xmit()/XMI.print_tape() prints the contents of the XMIT file.
+   - `XMI.print_xmit()`/`XMI.print_tape()` prints the contents of the XMIT file directory.
 If the optional argument `human` is passed file sizes are converted to human readable
-   - XMI.unload() this function will extract and translate (if needed based on the file mimetype) all the files/members from the provided XMIT/Tape.
+   - `XMI.unload()` this function will extract and translate (if needed based on the file mimetype) all the files/members from the provided XMIT/Tape.
 The folder and other options provided upon initialization affect the output folder and translation.
 By default the output folder is `./`, and the file will have the number column removed from the far right.
-   - XMI.dump_xmit_json() takes all the arguments and file flags/information and dumps it to a json file named after the XMIT file
+   - `XMI.dump_xmit_json()` takes all the arguments and file flags/information and dumps it to a json file named after the XMIT file

 ## Example Usage